brendankellyODG/opendatagroup.github.io/Product Manuals/Configuration/index.md

     password: ...
 ```

-Use the following CLI command to set the FastScore configuration:
+Use the following CLI command to set the ModelOp Center configuration:

 ```
-$ fastscore config set config.yaml
+$ ModelOp Center config set config.yaml
 ```

 Note that the configuration can be set multiple time.
 The services are able to